-Ref Observation Action Responsibility Notes KPI address when to set about agreeing KPI measures and /punctuality/ monitoring with Operator. revenue Also punctuality measures do not make sense: David Powell protection Part 5(2): if a tram is turned or diverted it won't pass the David Powell measurement point so what to multiply by 2.5?
+Ref Observation Action Responsibility Notes KPI /punctuality/ revenue protection address when to set about agreeing KPI measures and monitoring with Operator.
+Also punctuality measures do not make sense: Part 5(2): if a tram is turned or diverted it won't pass the measurement point so what to multiply by 2.5?
 Point 6: has the Project Team addressed this clock issue in the instructions?
-P352 Note caveat should number of trams exceed 50.
-David Powell P361 Remember to build estimate for electrical power into the OBC Rod Cameron/ Stewart McGarrity P361 Remember to build costs of tie management/ monitoring/ Rod Cameron/ inspection team into the OBC Stewart Daa 4 McGarrity P364 Not clear what the provisions are surrounding possessions David Powell and other maintenance activities and now the Operator has disruption to passongers Descrit appear to be covered as a 'Special Event' and shouldn't be P368 All aspects of fares and revenue protection appear to be in David Powell 1 000 the air.
+David Powell David Powell P352 Note caveat should number of trams exceed 50.
+David Powell P361 Remember to build estimate for electrical power into the OBC Rod Cameron/ Stewart McGarrity P361 Remember to build costs of tie management/ monitoring/ inspection team into the OBC Rod Cameron/ Stewart McGarrity P364 Not clear what the provisions are surrounding possessions and other maintenance activities and how the Operator has to work with the InfraCo and possibly TramCo to minimise disruption to passengers.
+Doesn't appear to be covered as a 'Special Event' and shouldn't be.
+David Powell P368 All aspects of fares and revenue protection appear to be in the air.
 On the assumption that tie takes revenue risk need proper incentive for Operator to collect fares and approach should work on a crowded tram.
-Need to address: Measure applied to operator: Money riding on it; and Design support required from TramCo (siting of machines etc) P371 Note that contract defines Operator Maintenance and David Powell Infrastructure Provider Maintenance.
-Need consistent use in the other contracts Re letting of None of the contracts make provision for support in re-letting David Powell/ the contrat the contract.
-This could result in unnecessary time and cost Trudi Craggs
+Need to address: • Measure applied to operator; • Money riding on it; and • Design support required from TramCo (siting of machines etc) David Powell P371 Note that contract defines Operator Maintenance and Infrastructure Provider Maintenance.
+Need consistent use in the other contracts David Powell Re letting of the contrat None of the contracts make provision for support in re-letting the contract.
+This could result in unnecessary time and cost David Powell/ Trudi Craggs

-Ref Observation Action Responsibility Notes in reletting and could become a barrier to entry.
-Need an obligation on the operator to (as a minimum): Provide information and analysis Answer reasonable questions and help explain financial and non financial (eg ridership) trends Allow visits and meeting by bidders Hep answer clarification questions
+Ref Observation Action Responsibility Notes

+in reletting and could become a barrier to entry.
+Need an

+obligation on the operator to (as a minimum):

+Provide information and analysis

+Answer reasonable questions and help explain financial

+and non financial (eg ridership) trends

+Allow visits and meeting by bidders

+Hep answer clarification questions